cbrowet-axway/APIM_sdk/docs/OrganizationsApi.md

 Creates a new organization

 Creates a new organization.
 Only API Administrators may create organizations.
+Data posted in this request may include custom properties defined in app.config

 ### Example
 ```python